apache/mxnet/docs/python_docs/python/tutorials/getting-started/crash-course/2-create-nn.md

 `nn.Sequential()` allows you to create your multi-layer neural network with existing layers from `gluon.nn`.
 It also includes a pre-defined `forward()` function that sequentially execututes added layers.
-But what if we want to add more computation during your forward pass or createa  new/novel network.
+But what if we want to add more computation during your forward pass or create a new/novel network.
 How do we create a network?

 In gluon, every neural network layer is defined by using a base class